Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 }

-Step 6: Seeding the Database with Factories
+Step 6: Populate the database with factories

 6.1.
-Creating a Seeder
+Creating a seeder

 Create a seeder using the artisan command: